Hi everybody! Welcome back! Here is a quick picture guide on how to add engine coolant (antifreeze) to a Toyota Corolla.

 BUT…!
 You need to be a little bit careful at this point.
 Depending on the type of fluid you have, you may need to add some distilled water.
 So, check the writing on the bottle.
 If it says “pre-mixed,” then you don’t need to add any water.
 Go ahead and fill the overflow tank up to the FULL line, as shown below.

 OEM Toyota coolant is red or pink.
 The coolant shown in the image below is an aftermarket one, so it is green.
 It is recommended to use Toyota coolant…

 If your antifreeze is not pre-mixed, then you need to dilute it with 50% distilled water.

-It is typically much cheaper to buy regular anti-freeze (not pre-mixed) for the total volume that you get, but often times it is just more convenient to buy the premixed stuff.
+It is typically much cheaper to buy full-strength antifreeze (not pre-mixed) for the total volume that you get, but often times it is just more convenient to buy the premixed stuff.
 You decide!

 In my case, I had the non-premixed antifreeze, so I added 1 pint of antifreeze and 1 pint of distilled water.
-(You could also mix these ahead of time and pour it in together.)
+(Ideally you would mix these ahead of time and pour it in together.)

 And that’s about it!
 Push the plastic cover back on, and you are all set!

 To make this job easier, you might consider a coolant flush kit which allows you to fill and flush your radiator without spillage due to your car ‘burping’ and spewing coolant everywhere!
 Check it out.